 On January 23 we commemorate Saint Maimbod, an Irish saint martyred in France around the year 900.
-Canon O'Hanlon reports that the Bollandists published an account of this martyr's Life from a manuscript belonging to a French church and that Colgan also recorded his Acts.
-These form the sources for O'Hanlon's own account below:
+Canon O'Hanlon reports that in the seventeenth century the Bollandists published an account of this martyr's Life from a manuscript belonging to a French church and that native hagiologist Father John Colgan also recorded his Acts.
+These form the sources for Canon O'Hanlon's own account below, taken from the first volume of his Lives of the Irish Saints:

 ...The period of this saint seems to have been about the ninth century.
 From various accounts we learn, that he was a native and wore the habit or dress of Scotia or Ireland.
 Of illustrious birth and rank, he was entirely devoted to God's service from his youth, and distinguished by the exercise of all Christian virtues.
 Maimbod was remarkable, also, for personal beauty and elegance of form.
 These advantages of birth, rank, and figure he little valued, rather preferring that his soul should be adorned with the virtues of humility and of self-denial.
 He considered worldly things as mean and transitory.
 He knew, that a Christian's highest ambition should be eternal rewards.
 At what period of life he resolved on setting out from Ireland has not transpired.
 Maimbod's object in leaving his native country appears to have been the acquisition of greater perfection, and a subjection of his will to God's designs.
 He likewise desired to visit certain shrines and places, where the relics of saints and martyrs were preserved.
 During this pilgrimage, he exercised extraordinary mortification and resolution in overcoming temptations.
 With joy of spirit, he endured cold, hunger, and thirst; and whilst exteriorly he was scantily clothed, interiorly his soul was inflamed with an ever-burning love of the Creator, and a great zeal to promote whatever contributed to His honour and glory.
 He always denied himself luxuries, and often bodily necessaries.
 In him, the flesh was always subject to the spirit.
 It would appear, that Maimbod had been elevated to the clerical state before leaving Ireland, and that he was distinguished for wisdom, holiness, and ecclesiastical learning.
 He cultivated the love of poverty to such a degree, that whatever he received from others he bestowed upon the poor.
 When he had nothing to give in the shape of alms, he enriched the souls of many by his expositions of the Divine word, and by exhortations full of consolation and fervour.